Prospective Applicants

 Microbiology

-• 1 semester or 1 quarter with or without lab
+• 1 semester or 1 quarter with lab

 • The course should include a broad overview of microbiology that includes bacteriology, virology, fungi, and parasites.